OUR APPROACH

 • Use passive and behavioral methods to remove nuisance wildlife

-• cleaning supplies (especially paper towels, nitrile gloves, and trash bags)
+• Cleaning supplies (paper towels, nitrile gloves, trash bags)

 Red fox release | A red fox gets released back into the wild after a miraculous recovery.